ethereallist/Hotel-Management-System/README.md

-# Hotel "El Descanso del Páramo"
+# Hotel Management System in C

 This project is a C language program designed to manage reservations and room availability at the "El Descanso del Páramo" hotel.
 It provides various functionalities for hotel management.